Instructing Members of Chambers

 - Licensed conveyancers in matters in which they are providing conveyancing services

 (2) Public Access

-Members of the Public, and commercial and non-commercial organisations are now able to instruct barristers directly on most civil matters.
-To discuss instructing a barrister on a Public Access basis please speak to Martin Williams on 020 7405 4321.
+Members of the Public, and commercial and non-commercial organisations are able to instruct barristers directly on most civil matters.
+To discuss instructing a barrister on a Public Access basis, please speak to Martin Williams on 020 7405 4321.
 He will be able to advise on the assessment of suitability of the case, the process if counsel is instructed and the fee management system for the case.
 You can review the BSB Public access for Lay clients guidance here.

 (3) Licensed Access